cmadison0005/aws_static_public/README.md

  # 080625

-  - more work with jenkins
+  - more work with jenkins to get docker image built and started
+  - added links section
+  - updated css theme colors